hakue1990/blog.szulinek.pl/content/posts/nginx.en.md

 }
 ```

-When no modifier is specified, the path is treated as prefix, after which anything can follow.
+When no modifier is specified, the path is treated as a prefix, after which anything can follow.
 The above example will match:

 ```nginx
 /foo